Elizabeth Warren attacks Romney's policies for middle class

 By Samuel P. Jacobs

-CHARLOTTE, N.C., Sept 6 Locked in one of the costliest and most consequential statewide contests in the country, Elizabeth Warren largely ignored her own campaign Wednesday night to paint President Barack Obama as a populist up against a Republican who has sided with plutocrats.
+CHARLOTTE, North Carolina Locked in one of the costliest and most consequential statewide contests in the country, Elizabeth Warren largely ignored her own campaign Wednesday night to paint President Barack Obama as a populist up against a Republican who has sided with plutocrats.

 A candidate for the U.S. Senate in Massachusetts, Warren was chosen by the Democratic Party to appear on national television at the party's convention to describe what she said were Obama's efforts to level the playing field for the American middle class.